Paul D. Coverdell Fellowship: Social Work Advanced Practice Leadership

 - Coverdell Fellows can apply for competitive Thesis Research Support Fellowships which provide $2,000 for expenses related to thesis research.

-- The Graduate College has an external funding coordinator who helps students apply for scholarships/fellowships/grants from external organizations and foundations.
+- The Graduate College has external funding coordinators who help students apply for scholarships/fellowships/grants from external organizations and foundations.

 All returned Peace Corps Volunteers who satisfactorily complete their service have lifetime eligibility for the Coverdell Fellows program.
 Most returned Volunteers fall into this category.
 Satisfactory completion includes the following: